gibbymt/GDAXNotifications/README.md

 ## GDAX Notifications
-A simple text notification service build with AWS lambda to notify on GDAX order fills
+A simple cost effective SMS notification service build with AWS Lambda to notify on GDAX order fills

 ### Config and Setup
 1. Configure a CloudWatch rule that runs every 1 minute